litestar-org/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 Lets start cleaning this app up a little.

-One of the niceties that we've lost in this example is being able to receive and return data to/from our handlers as instances of our data model.
-In the original TODO application, we modelled with Python dataclasses which are natively supported for (de)serialization by Litestar.
-In the next section, we will look at how we can get this functionality back!
+One of the standout issues is that we repeat the logic to create a database session in every handler.
+This is something that we can fix with dependency injection.